460N1/IndexedDB/README.md

 # IndexedDB Caching
 Enhancing browsing experience by making use of IndexedDB.
-First of, it's by caching.
-More to add later.

 By making use of client side IndexedDB, a lot of page content can be cached.
 IndexedDB is especially useful for this as it does not have a certain size limit set, unlike localStorage, sessionStorage and cookies.
 The storage limit depends on the user's disk space, and is usually in the GBs.
 And despite that, it's still a rather untapped offloading location.

-Using IndexedDB, in combination with Base64, the script named '460n1.caching.js', enables you to permanently cache site content on user's devices.

-What can be cached?
+What can be cached using this script?
 - Images
 - Stylesheets
 - Scripts
 - Videos
 - (possibly more to come, but what else is realistically left that could/should be cached?)

-How to use the script?
+How to use it?

 Script must be placed at the bottom of the page, else it might miss scripts or content: